niclaspopp/RandomizedDiagonalEstimation.jl/docs/src/index.md

 ## Overview

-RandomizedDiagonalEstimation.jl is a Julia package that implements randomized methods for the estimation of the diagonal of matrices of matrices and matrix functions.
-For pure matrix diagonal estimation we provide the following algorithms
+RandomizedDiagonalEstimation.jl is a Julia package that implements randomized methods for the estimation of the diagonal of matrices and matrix functions.
+For pure matrix diagonal estimation the following algorithms are provided
 * Girard-Hutchinson Estimator [1]
 * Diag++ [2]
 * NysDiag++